thaninacbn/Liver_ST/doc/Statdesc.md

 **Arguments:**

-sample: a Seurat object for which HVG and SVG have been computed and stored in HVG and SVG slots of metadata using VariableGenes() function.
+-sample: a Seurat object for which HVG and SVG have been computed and stored in HVG and SVG slots of metadata using VariableGenes() function.
 - `top_hvg:` number of HVG to take into account for comparaison, default to 20
 - `top_svg:` number of SVG to take into account for comparaison, default to 20